Interview Prep

 Most candidates ramble.
 They start with where they went to college, walk through every job they have ever held, and finish three minutes later with "...and that is how I ended up here."
 The interviewer has stopped listening somewhere around job number two.

-The candidates who nail this question do something different.
 They tell a story with three parts, a clear through-line, and a finish that makes the interviewer want to ask the next question.
-This post shows you exactly how to build that answer - with six full examples you can adapt to your role.
+This post shows you how to build it with six tell me about yourself sample answer examples you can adapt for new grad, career changer, and experienced cases, including tell me about yourself with no experience for first-time interviewers.

 Interviewers do not ask "tell me about yourself" because they are curious about your life.
 They ask it because your answer tells them three things in under two minutes.